pradac/BIO594_2019/Proposals/Panel_info/Panelist_info.md

 ### Overview

 The panel will evaluate ~10 proposals.
+We follow NSF BIO-OCE procedure.

 -	Each proposal discussed at panel will have 4 assigned panelists: 1 Primary, 1 Scribe, and 2 Readers. o	Primary panelists read the proposal, write a review, and help evaluate whether the proposal should be discussed at panel.
 At panel, primary panelists lead the discussion and help with the panel summary.